HackerWithDrip/HackerWithDrip/README.md

 BSc.
 Computer Science, Mathematics & Applied Mathematics Graduate | Member of the Golden Key International Honour Society | Aspiring software developer
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 I have been coding since mid-2020 and underwent 2 internships with Sanlam Investments remotely and Polymorph Systems on-site.
-I tutor mathematics, first year Engineering students and Second Year BSc Computer Science students at Nelson Mandela University.
-I also tutor programming first year Computer Science students.
-I also volunteer to teach new students to be more digitally literate so they can focus more on their academics other than trying to learn basic computing and Microsoft skills.
-Problem-solving and critical thinking are my strengths.
+I am a BSc.
+Computer Science graduate from Nelson Mandela University, where I majored in Computer Science, Mathematics, and Applied Mathematics, earning 18 distinctions.
+My passion for technology drives me to explore and innovate in software development, data engineering, and cybersecurity.

+With experience in full-stack development, AI, Web3, and IoT, I have worked with various technologies, including Java, C#, TypeScript, Flutter, and Angular.
+I am also well-versed in cloud computing (AWS), business intelligence, and agile methodologies.
+As an ethical hacker, I prioritize security in my solutions while ensuring efficiency and scalability.

+I thrive in collaborative environments, where my problem-solving skills, adaptability, and leadership abilities come into play.
+Being a member of the Golden Key International Honour Society reflects my dedication to continuous learning and academic excellence.
+Over the years, I have contributed as a mathematics tutor, IT trainer, and university mentor, helping others grow in their technical journeys.

+One of my most exciting projects was developing a full-stack project management dashboard for Polymorph Systems.
+My GitHub showcases various projects that highlight my technical expertise and creativity.
+I am always eager to take on new challenges and contribute to impactful solutions that drive technological advancement.

-* 🌍  I'm based in Port Elizabeth, South Africa.
+* 🌍  I'm based in Northriding, Johannesburg, South Africa.
 * ✉️  You can contact me at [lraseemela@gmail.com](mailto:lraseemela@gmail.com)
-* 🧠  Currently I'm learning Android development @Nelson Mandela University and Java Full-Stack Software Development @Zaio.io
+* 🧠  Currently  I'm working on a full-stack (Using flutter and API integration from https://newsapi.org/ ) news app, to keep users updated about what's happening worldwide.
-* 🤝  I'm open to collaborating on any software development app
+* 🤝  I'm open to collaborating on any software development application
-* ⚡  I am also a DJ and a hacker at night.
+* ⚡  I am also a part-time DJ, but I will not rest if my app is not working.

 <a href="https://www.twitter.com/LionelDynasty" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/LionelDynasty?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917"